MRsXsX/convay-game-of-life/README.md

-This project implements Conway's Game of Life using Java.
+This project is a simple demonstration of Conway's Game of Life in terminal using Java.
 The Game of Life simulates the evolution of a grid of cells over time based on the following rules, demonstrating how simple rules can create complex behaviors.

 ## Rules